Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1851

-A census of religious worship for Norfolk records attendance at St Augustine's church on one Sunday in March as 100 at the morning service, plus 30 Sunday scholars, and 127 at the afternoon service, plus 53 Sunday scholars.
+A census of religious worship for Norfolk records attendance at St Augustine's church on one Sunday in March as 100 at the morning service plus 30 Sunday school scholars, and 127 at the afternoon service plus 53 Sunday school scholars.
 The average number attending in the afternoon is said to be about 200.
 Figures provided by the rector, the Revd Rackham.

 1853

-The poet and novelist Amelia Opie (born 1769), known in her youth as ‘the belle of Norwich’, dies and is buried in the Gildencroft Quaker burial ground.
+The Norwich-born poet, dramatist and novelist Amelia Opie (born 1769), known in her youth as ‘the belle of Norwich’, dies and is buried in the Gildencroft Quaker burial ground.

 1858